sborkaproject/SP.Starter/README-EN.md

 npm run zip
 ```

+## Project Structure

+It's not mandatory but considered effective for many reasons to decompose the UI into separate, less coupled components.

+Create components at least for the parts of the UI that appear in multiple places of your project.
+It can be buttons, common page sections, widgets, sliders and so on.

+It is recommended that you will keep your components inside the `src/assets/components/` folder.
+This starter kit allows you to keep your markup, styles, and JavaScript code for a component in one folder and then to use them in multiple places.
+Please, see the `src/assets/components/` folder for examples.
+Notice how different types of components are arranged.
+Also, It is not absolutely mandatory to include Nunjucks or JS code for a component if you feel that it doesn't make too much sense.
+For example, when the markup is quite simple or when a component doesn't have JS logic.

 ## HTML template engine Nunjucks

 [Nunjucks](https://mozilla.github.io/nunjucks/) - is a full featured templating engine inspired by jinja2, which helps to create qualified and easy-to-maintain HTML code.